dart-lang/site-www/src/tools/pub/package-layout.md

     style.css
 {% endprettify %}

-For web packages, place entrypoint code&mdash;Dart scripts that include `main()` and supporting files, such as CSS or HTML&mdash;under `web`.
+For web packages, place entrypoint code—Dart scripts that include `main()` and supporting files, such as CSS or HTML—under `web`.
 You can organize the `web` directory into subdirectories if you like.

 Put [library code](#public-libraries) under `lib`.